o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 ### Data directory
 Vector is a statefull component depending the source transforms and sink used.
 A [data directory](https://vector.dev/docs/reference/configuration/global-options/#data_dir) is used to store the vector state

-The [file source uses the data directory](https://vector.dev/docs/reference/configuration/sources/file/#data_dir) to store checkpoint positions
+The [file source uses the data directory](https://vector.dev/docs/reference/configuration/sources/file/#data_dir) to store checkpoint positions.

 ### I/O Telemetry Compatibility
 sources (input) and sinks (output)